 30% of all college freshman drop out after their first year of school.

 Only 11% of low-income, first-generation college students will have a degree within six years of enrolling.

 *source for stats are NCES and College Status

 create educational opportunities for inner city youth through scholarships and mentoring programs

 foster long-term success by encouraging Entrepreneurship and Financial Literacy

 measure our success by the dreams we are able to help the young adults of our community achieve

-ONLY ACCEPTING APPLICANTS IN SOUTHERN CALIFORNIA
+**ONLY ACCEPTING SCHOLARSHIP APPLICANTS IN SOUTHERN CALIFORNIA AT THIS TIME

 The Gouché Foundation hosts a number of events in and around the Los Angles area from workshops to fundraisers and more.